snwfdhmp/errlog/README.md

-    PrintStack         bool //Shall we print stack trace ? yes/no PrintSource        bool //Shall we print source code along ? yes/no PrintError         bool //Shall we print the error of Debug(err) ? yes/no ExitOnDebugSuccess bool //Shall we os.Exit(1) after Debug has finished logging everything ? (doesn't happen when err is nil)
+    PrintStack         bool //Shall we print stack trace ? yes/no PrintSource        bool //Shall we print source code along ? yes/no PrintError         bool //Shall we print the error of Debug(err) ? yes/no ExitOnDebugSuccess bool //Shall we os.Exit(1) after Debug has finished logging everything ? (doesn't happen when err is nil).
+Will soon be replaced by ExitFunc to enable panic-ing the current goroutine. (if you need this quick, please open an issue)
 }
 ```